 The two of the easiest pickup opportunities for the party are in previously Republican-held seats that Hillary Clinton won in 2016.

-That includes the new 5th Congressional District represented by Rep. Patrick Meehan (R-PA), who resigned at the end of April following revelations that he had used taxpayer money to settle a sexual harassment claim.
+That includes the new 5th Congressional District represented by Rep. Patrick Meehan (R-PA), resigned at the end of April following revelations that he had used taxpayer money to settle a sexual harassment claim.
 Previously, the district was carved out in a circuitous pattern to the west of Philadelphia and was a district that Clinton won by two points.
 Under the new district parameters, she would have won it by 28.

 In Pennsylvania’s new 7th Congressional District, a similar battle is being waged albeit with fewer Democrats.
-The seat, previously occupied by Rep. Charlie Dent (R-PA) who announced his retirement, went from a place Trump won by eight points to one Clinton would have won by a point.
-There are three likely Democratic frontrunners, all of whom represent particular factions of the Democratic Party.
+The seat, previously occupied by Rep. Charlie Dent (R-PA) who announced his retirement, went from a place Trump won by eight point to one Clinton would have won by a point.
+There are three likely Democratic frontrunners, all of whom represent particular factions of the Democratic party.
 John Morganelli, a district attorney, is a centrist Democrat who has expressed some Trump-inclined immigration views and recently scrubbed his Twitter page of supportive tweets for the president.
-Attorney Susan Wild has the backing of Emily’s List and African-American pastor Greg Edwards has the support of Sen. Bernie Sanders (I-VT) and a host of progressive organizations.
+Attorney Susan Wild has the backing of Emily’s List and African-American pastor Greg Edwards has the support of Senator Bernie Sanders (I-VT) and a host of progressive organizations.

-After a surprise win in the old 18th District, vacated by Rep. Tim Murphy (R-PA), Rep. Conor Lamb (D-PA) will now challenge Rep. Keith Rothfus (R-PA) in the 17th which became considerably more Democratic-leaning in the new map.
-Lamb’s current district, the 18th, actually became more Trump-friendly in the new map and state Rep. Rick Saccone, who lost to Lamb earlier this year, is running there again but faces a credible primary challenge from state Sen. Guy Reschenthaler.
+After a surprise win in the old 18th district, vacated by Rep. Tim Murphy (R-PA), Rep. Conor Lamb (D-PA) will now challenge Rep. Keith Rothfus (R-PA) in the 17th which became considerably more Democratic-leaning in the new map.
+Lamb’s current district, the 18th, actually became more Trump friendly in the new map and State Rep. Rick Saccone, who lost to Lamb earlier this year, is running there again but faces a credible primary challenge from State Sen. Guy Reschenthaler.

 Three other states are also hosting contests on Tuesday.